JongbinLim/make_ai_robot/README.md

 ### Mission 1

-**Goal**: Find toilet in the map
+**Goal**: Find the toilet in the map

 **What you need to do**:

-With undetermined natural command, navigate robot to the toilet.
-For this mission only, you can calculate position of toilet before the mission, and utilize it.
-For other mission, it is never allowed to use pre-calculated position or orientation.
-Also it is not allowed to use ground truth pose of objects in simulation.
+With an undetermined natural command, navigate the robot to the toilet.
+For this mission only, you can calculate the position of the toilet before the mission and utilize it.
+For other missions, it is never allowed to use pre-calculated positions or orientations.
+Also, it is not allowed to use ground truth pose of objects in simulation.

 <img src="images/mission_1.png" alt="Mission 1" width="600"/>